davidmytton/home/content/blog/2023-01-16-oxford-phd/index.md

 long dining tables.
 The first time I experienced this was awkward because you’re probably sitting next to people you don’t know, but you quickly find out that’s the whole point.
-Everyone is friendly, and the first questions are invariably “what are you studying” and “where are you from”.
-This may be particular to my college because it is graduate-only, but colleges organize “exchanges”, so you also get to visit different ones.
+Everyone is friendly, and the first questions are invariably “what are you studying?” and “where are you from?”.
+Colleges organize “exchanges”, so you also get to visit different ones and meet people outside your own college.

 This continues at the formal dinners.
 Each college does this their own way, but if you wander around Oxford around 6pm any evening, you will usually see